stevexero/product_preview_card_component/README.md

 ## Overview

 In this challenge, I will be continuing my focus on semantically correct HTML, accessibility, responsive Less CSS, and BEM.
+In the design files, while I'm measuring, I'll run by small inconsistencies in spacing between elements, So I'll also be focusing on using consistent layout settings.

 ### The challenge